denis-elisei/denis-elisei/README.md

 <br>

 👀 My name's Denis and I'm passionate about software development with a focus on web development.
-I'm currently based in Darmstadt, Germany.<br><br>🤝 Currently working for msg for banking, a company that focuses on developing software solutions for banking companies in Frankfurt, Germany.<br><br>🌱 Actively contributed to a trainee-focused project centered on managing absence times for all trainees.
+I'm currently based in Haibach, Germany.<br><br>🤝 Currently working for msg for banking, a company that focuses on developing software solutions for banking companies in Frankfurt, Germany.<br><br>🌱 Actively contributed to a trainee-focused project centered on managing absence times for all trainees.
 Currently involved in a lending service project.
 <br>

 ## 💻 Tech Stack: